marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt-luks.markdown

 make modules_install
 ```

-After having compiled the kernel and copied bzImage into /mnt/gentoo/boot,
+After having compiled the kernel and copied the bzImage into /mnt/gentoo/boot,
 Gentoo Handbook can be resumed from Chapter 8.
 In section 8.a, the fstab file
 is set up.
 Since I am using logical volumes, the procedure is slightly different
 from the one outlined in the guide.
 My fstab looks like the following: